sisterai/estate-assistant-system/README.md

 ## Live App

-Visit the live app on **Vercel** at **[https://estatewise.vercel.app](https://estatewise.vercel.app/)** and explore the intelligent estate assistant! 🚀
+Access the live application on **Vercel** at **[https://estatewise.vercel.app](https://estatewise.vercel.app/)** and discover the intelligent estate assistant! 🚀

-The backend API & its documentation are also available at **[https://estatewise-backend.vercel.app](https://estatewise-backend.vercel.app/).** ✨
+The backend API & its documentation are also accessible at **[https://estatewise-backend.vercel.app](https://estatewise-backend.vercel.app/).** ✨

-_Feel free to use the app as a guest or sign up for an account to save your conversations!_
+_You're welcome to use the app as a guest or register for an account to preserve your conversations!_

 ### Key Technologies Used